 One of the staples of childhood imagination and fun, create a temporary home in nature with the branches you can find.
-Inside the stableyard, opposite The Great Barn Restaurant we have just the materials you’ll need in an open grassy space to do this.
-If you’re feeling a little more adventurous, Lady Spencer's wood has lots of naturally fallen branches for you to collect and build your own den.
+Go to Lady Spencer's wood where you will find lots of naturally fallen branches for you to collect and build your own den.

 6. Go welly wandering

 Don't let a bit of rain keep you away, grab those wellies and your waterproof jacket and get splashing in some puddles.
 At the park centre, around the millers pond or along the woodland walk, they'll be many an opportunity spot.
 After your outdoor, wet weather adventure, visit the cafe to warm up with a hot chocolate.

 From beautiful birdsong to the rustle of leaves on the tree, discover the mixture of sounds within nature’s band.
 Listen closely to the rhythm and pitch then join in.
 Clap your hands, whistle or knock sticks against each other, it all counts so be sure to give it a go.